bastiangx/wordserve/.github/README.md

 <tr>
 <td>

-WordServe is a minimalistic, _actually_ high perf prefix completion library with a daemon (+dbg cli) written in Go.
+WordServe is a minimalistic and  high performance **prefix completion library** with a server executable written in Go.

-Its designed to provide truly fast completion for various clients, especially those using [MessagePack](https://msgpack.org/index.html) as a serialization format.
+Its designed to provide auto-completion for various clients, especially those using [MessagePack](https://msgpack.org/index.html) as a serialization format.

 #### Why?

 So many tools and apps I use on daily basis do not offer any form of word completion, AI/NLP driven or otherwise, there are times when I need to quickly find a word or phrase that I know exists in my vocabulary, but I have no idea how to spell it or don't feel like typing for _that_ long.

 Why not make my own tool that can power any TS/JS/etc clients with a completion server?

 #### Similar to?

-Think of this as a elementary nvim-cmp or vscode intellisense daemon, but for any plugn/app that can use a msgpack client. (which is super [easy to implement](https://www.npmjs.com/package/@msgpack/msgpack) and and use compared to json parsing btw, in fact, about **411%** [improvement in speed](https://halilibrahimkocaoz.medium.com/message-queues-messagepack-vs-json-for-serialization-749914e3d0bb) and **40%** reduction in payload sizes)
+Think of this as a elementary nvim-cmp or vscode Intellisense daemon, but for any plugin/app that can use a MessagePack client. (which is super [easy to implement](https://www.npmjs.com/package/@msgpack/msgpack) and use compared to JSON parsing btw, in fact, about **411%** [improvement in speed](https://halilibrahimkocaoz.medium.com/message-queues-messagepack-vs-json-for-serialization-749914e3d0bb) and **40%** reduction in payload sizes)

 > This is my first attempt on creating a small scaled but usable Go server/library.
 Expect unstable or incomplete features, as well as some bugs.
 > I primarily made this for myself so I can make a completion plugin for [Obsidian](https://obsidian.md) but hey, you might find it useful too!